DETAILED ACTION

 As such, the scope of claims 1, 2, 3, 6, 13, and 20 require the structure/processor to have that capability to perform the claimed functional limitations.

 Claims 14, 15, and 19 are directed to method claims, and therefore an analysis must be presented to determine the scope of the claim.
-Upon review of the claim language, the recited conditions are not presented as required due to the use of “in response to” to denote the conditions without also reciting the conditions being fulfilled.
+Upon review of the claim language, the recited conditions are not presented as required due to the use of “if” to denote the conditions without also reciting the conditions being fulfilled.
 Therefore, the steps recited as contingent upon these conditions are not required as part of the scope of the claims.

 Claim Rejections - 35 USC § 112